Labour lifts its boycott of crisis-hit CBI

 Newton-Smith is trying to save the CBI, which has been frozen out by politicians over claims reported in The Guardian of serious misconduct at the group, including two allegations of rape.

-She appeared this week in front of the House of Commons business and trade select committee in an effort to convince MPs that the organisation was addressing problems with its governance and culture, and that it could still serve as a representative voice for businesses of all sizes and sectors.
+She appeared this week in front of the House of Commons business and trade select committee in an effort to convince MPs that the organisation was addressing problems with its governance and culture, and that it might still serve as a representative voice for businesses of all sizes and sectors.

 The group’s viability was cast into doubt in April when dozens of large companies cancelled or suspended their membership, dealing a blow to its finances and prompting it to begin planning redundancies.

 Newton-Smith revealed on Tuesday that the group now had 1,200 members following the exits of companies such as Aviva, NatWest, KPMG and John Lewis.
-A thawing of relations with politicians would be a boost for the CBI and could help to persuade some businesses that their membership is worth renewing.
+A thawing of relations with politicians would be a boost for the CBI and might help to persuade some businesses that their membership is worth renewing.

 The CBI won a vote of confidence among its members by a margin of 93 per cent to 7 per cent, but only 371 members cast a ballot meaning that less than one-third of the membership backed management’s turnround plan.